 It’s not really possible to overstate how important the simple chicken egg is in the kitchen.
 Eggs are the base for a myriad of dishes, from rich custards to ethereal meringues.

 In a raw egg, the proteins take the form of long chains that are folded onto themselves and are dispersed among the many water molecules, so a raw egg flows as a liquid.
 Picture individual knotted up rubber bands floating in a liquid.

 When an egg is heated, salted, comes in contact with an acid, or is whipped into a foam, the protein chains break the bonds that form the compacted shapes, open up, then form new bonds.

-Whites & Yolks
+The difference between Egg Whites & Egg Yolks

-There is more to an egg than just water and protein, especially within the yolk.
+- Egg Yolks: There is more to an egg than just water and protein, especially within the yolk.
 The yolk is about a third of a shelled egg’s weight.
 It packs a load of nutrition and most of the calories.
 The yolk is comprised mostly of water and protein, but also some fat and lecithin.
 It’s the lecithin that gives the yolk it’s emulsifying powers.

 As the egg white becomes more alkaline, the albumin proteins repel each other which makes the white more runny and clear in appearance.

 To judge the freshness of an egg crack it onto a plate and look at how it spreads.
 A fresh egg will have a white that looks plump and thickly clings to the yolk.
 An older egg white will be runny and spread across the plate.